bizzul/santini-manager/VERCEL_DEPLOYMENT.md

 2. Try logging in again
 3. Check browser dev tools > Application > Cookies to see if cookies are set
 4. Verify that you can navigate between protected routes without re-authentication
+5. Use the debug endpoint `/api/debug/user-context` to troubleshoot issues

 ## Debugging